Orphan (2009 film): Production

 Vera Farmiga and Peter Sarsgaard were cast in main roles in late November 2007.
 Principal photography for the film took place in Canada, in the cities of St. Thomas, Toronto, Port Hope, and Montreal.

-Esther of Estonia was inspired by the May 2007 media coverage of 34-year-old Barbora Skrlová, an orphan who abused her first adoptive family and ran away from the police when caught.
-She eventually was found impersonating Adam, a thirteen-year-old boy who had gone missing.
+Esther of Estonia was inspired by the May 2007 media coverage of 34-year-old Barbora Skrlová, a woman impersonating an orphan who took over her first adoptive family, manipulated the mother and her sister to chain and starve both their sons/nephews, and ran away from the police when caught.
+She eventually was found impersonating Adam, a thirteen-year-old boy who had gone missing in Norway.